maelle/simplymaelle/content/post/2023-10-19-reading-notes-philosophy-software-design/index.md

 ## Tactical vs strategic programming

-The author compares to approaches to programming:
+The author compares two approaches to programming:

 -   **Tactical programming** is where you squash bugs and add features while racking up tech debt, not thinking about software design.